Discover Denny Blaine Park: Seattle's Charming Waterfront Escape

 Denny Blaine Park is a picturesque 2-acre waterfront park located in Seattle's Denny-Blaine neighborhood, offering an idyllic setting for friends to meet, relax, and enjoy nature.
 Nestled on the western shore of Lake Washington, the park provides stunning views of Bellevue across the lake and Mount Rainier in the distance, making it a visually captivating spot to gather.
 With its tiered layout, including a grassy upper area shaded by large trees, a mid-level green space, and a lower sandy beach with a rocky shoreline featuring smooth river pebbles extending into the water, the park offers diverse settings for different activities.
 Visitors often highlight its popularity for picnicking, sunbathing, and swimming, with the beach being a beloved local feature known as Denny Blaine Beach.
 The park is known for its welcoming, inclusive atmosphere, historically serving as an unofficial queer- and trans-friendly clothing-optional beach since the 1970s, which contributes to its reputation as a community hub that celebrates diversity and openness.
 Amenities such as picnic tables, a playground, and proximity to other parks like Madrona Park and Madison Park enhance its appeal.
 Its location near Washington Park Arboretum and the calm, secluded neighborhood surroundings make it a tranquil urban retreat ideal for casual meetups or leisurely outdoor experiences.

-Here's what people think of Denny Blaine Park
+What people think of Denny Blaine Park, based on reviews

 As of recent, Denny Blaine Park holds a 4.5-star rating based on 560 reviews.